While Christmas markets in Poland might not rival the long-standing traditions of Germany or Austria, they’ve seen a resurgence in recent years.

-- Lublin: If you have time, take a day trip to nearby Lublin, an adorable little town with pastel coloured buildings with pretty facades.
+- Lublin: If you have time, take a day trip to Lublin, an adorable small city with pastel-coloured buildings and pretty facades.

-The Christmas market isn’t huge but you can expect to see a Venetian carousel, ice skating rink, Christmas trees from around the world, handmade Christmas ornaments, toys, scarves, candles and festive gourmet food.
+The Gdansk market isn’t huge, but you can expect to see a Venetian carousel, ice skating rink, Christmas trees from around the world, handmade ornaments, toys, scarves, candles and festive gourmet food.

 Sightseeing in Gdansk